Henry-Wambua/airbnb-clone-project/README.md

 5. GitHub Actions: CI/CD platform that allows users to automate, customize and execute software development workflows.

 6. MySQL: A relational database management system.

+"Database Design"
+1. User: Two types of users(Guest and Host).
+The fields include username, userID, contact info(most probably email), login password.
+A user can have multiple listings and bookings.

+2. Listing: Name of the property, location of the property, price rate, availability, capacity of accomodation.
+A listing can have multiple bookings.

+3. Booking: Check In, Check Out, type of accomodation booked, method of payment, total price, time stamp, status of Booking.
+Booking links a user with one listing.

+4. Review: Comment, rating, listing, timestamp
+A review collects information from the user.
+Different guest may give multiple reviews to one listing.

+5. Payment: Method of payment, currency, payment time stamp, amount paid, property paid for, customer ID.
+Payment confirms the booking of a user to a property.